-Remember this is just to use as an example; you may decide to spend more or less on your big day.
-Below are items you'll want to include in your budget, along with the possible percentages for each category:
+Remember this is just to use as an example.
+You may decide to spend more or less on your big day.

-Let's go over each of these categories in more detail as well as what the average budget percentage could be for each one.
+Below are different categories that you’ll want to include in your budget.
+We’ll go over them in detail as well as discuss the average budget percentage you could allocate for each one.

 The main category on your wedding budget spreadsheet will be for the reception.
-The cost of the reception will likely take up the bulk of your budget, which is about 45%-50%.
+The cost of the reception will likely take up the bulk of your budget, which is about 40% to 45%.
 Reception costs will include the cost of the venue, food, wedding cake, rentals, etc.